codekaust/codekaust.github.io/_posts/2019-2-25-Life_Paper #4.md

 ---

 # Story
 This blog is going to be like a Journal, will track my progress and mistakes for us to learn and be more solution oriented.
+One *Log* per day.

-#### Log1
+#### Log 1
 Sunday(17Feb) starts with multiple failures.
 I wasted 3 hours in sleepiness(0430 - 0730) and then again two on internet(0900 - 1100).

 Get practical, get solution: (*Applies to Week*)